PoCInnovation/Workshops/p2p/2.SmartShop/README.md

 - An optional description (with a maximum of 500 char)
 - An id

-The contract must contain a global list of all the products submitted by the users.
+The contract must contain a global list of all the products submitted by the users name `products`.
 It has to be accessible to anyone.

 ## Step 2 : Submit for sale & buy